PanDAWMS/panda-server/README.txt

 Release Note

 * current
-  * set type in datriHandler for ganga
+  * set type in datriHandler for analysis system
   * testpanda -> panda
   * introduced datriHandler
   * delete sub datasets from EGEE T2 when callback is received